 (astring) The path to the image whose file information will be used as a cache for file data.

 (astring) The file system path at which the instance should find its repository data.
-Required unless file_root or PKG_REPO has been provided.
+Required unless PKG_REPO has been provided.
 The default value is /var/pkgrepo.